-The Exhausting, Exhilarating Task of Determining Articles of Impeachment
+Writing Articles of Impeachment Is Exhausting

 Just before the vote [on articles of impeachment], Newt Gingrich pulled me out of the committee hearing.
 And he had a poll in his pocket.
 He pulled it out, and he said, “Have you seen the poll?
 [It shows that if] you vote to impeach Bill Clinton, 75 percent of high-propensity voters will never vote for you again.”
 That included quite a number of high-propensity Republican voters.
 So impeachment in my district was a shortcut to the unemployment line.

-But it wasn't dispositive to me because that wasn't my training.
+But it wasn’t dispositive to me, because that wasn’t my training.
 I had been a gang-murder prosecutor in the Los Angeles County DA’s office.
 I had been a state-court judge in California.
-People with that kind of background aren't hard-wired to read polls before they go into court and try cases or render judgments on cases.
-I figured it would probably cost me my reelection, but that's what I get paid to do.
+People with that kind of background aren’t hardwired to read polls before they go into court and try cases or render judgments on cases.
+I figured it would probably cost me my reelection, but that’s what I get paid to do.

-Godfrey: Were you watching or reading anything that was helpful to your decision-making in this process?
+Godfrey: Were you watching or reading anything that was helpful to your decision making in this process?

 Rogan: There was so much briefing material coming our way that there really was no time for leisurely reading.
 We were so busy, particularly those of us who were on the Fact Team.
 Our instructions from Chairman Hyde were very specific.
 He told us, “You four guys need to know every jot and tittle of that 400-page Starr report.
 You need to know where all the exhibits are—you need to know what’s in every document—so that no matter what anybody says during debate, if they get up and say something that isn’t true or isn’t documented, I need one of you guys to be able to get up and rebut that right now.”